-Situated within the National Park, Ranthambore Fort is one of the oldest in India, protected by sheer cliffs on three sides and dotted with Jain and Hindu temples.
-Kandahar Fort, a short drive away, is perched on a hill 300 metres above the plains, where a millennium of history is on display in the ruins of its palaces.
+Situated within the National Park, Ranthambore Fort is one of the oldest in India and a UNESCO World Heritage Site, protected by sheer cliffs on three sides and dotted with Jain and Hindu temples.
+Khandar Fort, a short drive away, is perched on a hill 300 metres above the plains, where a millennium of history is on display in the ruins of its palaces.
 Explore these fascinating sites with a personal guide, then enjoy a picnic lunch in a secluded setting.

 A clean shave and the art of henna